gvegayon/documentation-public/project_filesystem.md

 # Backups

-Staging and Scratch are intended a temporary filesystem and there is currently **no backup process** to protect data in the event of accidental deletion or hardware failure.
-We have disabled the automatic data purging policy on /staging so your files will not be automatically deleted, but please **copy important files out of staging** as soon as possible to protect them.
+Staging and scratch are intended as temporary filesystems and there is currently **no backup process** to protect data in the event of accidental deletion or hardware failure.
+We have disabled any automatic data purging policies on staging and scratch so your files will not be automatically deleted, but please **copy important files out of staging and scratch** as soon as possible to protect them.

 # Installing software

-Installing software on staging should be as easy as installing it to your project directory.
+Installing software on staging and scratch should be as easy as installing it to your project directory.
 However, there are some special cases.
 If you require further assistance, please contact us at hpc@usc.edu.

 ## Python